 The aforementioned provision relating to the assumption of assets and liabilities is based on the same mandate outlined in the Act.
-Upon completion of the 2023 financial audit of the BIA's accounting records, staff will know the total value of the assets and liabilities that would be transferred to the Town should the dissolution of the BIA occur.
+Upon completion of the financial audit of the BIA's accounting records, staff will know the total value of the assets and liabilities that would be transferred to the Town should the dissolution of the BIA occur.

-Other BIA assets that would be transferred include, but not limited to:
+BIA assets that would be transferred include, but not limited to:

+- Cash accounts

 - website and domains

-- social media accounts
+- · social media accounts

-- tent (in need of repair)

 - generator

 - banners (any left undamaged from storms)